zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Create service principal for the web app using Azure CLI and grant access to Key Vault

-> TODO: Reword the below, and possibly change the task title.
-Not sure what exactly this is supposed to be doing, but instructions need to be made much more clear.

-In this task you will provide the managed identity of your API App in order to use this identity to authenticate any service that can use Azure AD without having any credentials on the code.

-> TODO: Come back to this once the apps are set up, and I can figure out what the hell they were trying to do here.
-In order for the below `az` commands to work, you would first need to enable managed identities on the API app by selecting **Identity** on the left-hand menu, and then switching the Status to On.
-Question is whether it would be easier to just create a Service Principal that could be shared by the various apps.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.

     ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/cloud-shell-icon.png "Azure Cloud Shell")